streamlit/docs/content/kb/tutorials/databases/aws-s3.md

     st.write(f"{row.Owner} has a :{row.Pet}:")
 ```

 See `st.experimental_connection` above?
 This handles secrets retrieval, setup, result caching and retries.
 By default, `read()` results are cached without expiring.
 In this case, we set `ttl=600` to ensure the file contents is cached for no longer than 10 minutes.
-You can also set `ttl=None` to disable caching.
+You can also set `ttl=0` to disable caching.
 Learn more in [Caching](/library/advanced-features/caching).

 If everything worked out (and you used the example file given above), your app should look like this: